vitkozel/vitkozel/README.md

 I'm not sure why I'm doing this.

+I can do Go, I can do C#, Python, HTML, CSS...
+VKode and Lumeo (joy emoji)

 # My projects

 I have an urge to create programming languages for some reason.
 I have published two here on Github, [one of which sucks](https://github.com/vitkozel/VKode) and the [other one is completely unusable yet](https://github.com/vitkozel/Lumeo).